 What gave way to java culture?
 Science, for one, has convinced us that caffeine possesses multiple health benefits besides mental stimulation.
-At the right dosages, caffeine contributes to longevity, transforming our carafes and brewing systems into modern-day fountains of youth.
+At the right dosages, caffeine may contribute to longevity.
 Perhaps just as important, though, is coffee’s social purpose.
-We no longer enjoy it alone or only at home.
-Today, coffee stations are a staple of the workplace, and tens of thousands of shops serve as hubs for the mutual enjoyment of hot caffeinated beverages.
-The creation of these drinks has grown increasingly professional, too.
-Because of the skill required to make ever fancier coffee, being a barista has become less a part-time job than a career field.
-Latte art has even inspired a national competition among the most talented baristas.
+Today, coffee stations are a staple of the workplace, and tens of thousands of shops serve as meeting places for friends, dates and coworkers.
+Many of those shops have only recently allowed sit-in customers again, though, after switching to only take-out during the pandemic.

-But some local coffee scenes are stronger than others.
-To determine the best among them, WalletHub’s data crunchers compared the 100 largest cities across 14 key indicators of coffee lover-friendliness.
-Our data set ranges from coffee shops, coffee houses and cafés per capita to average price per pack of coffee.
+Some local coffee scenes are stronger than others.
+To determine the best among them, WalletHub compared the 100 largest cities across 12 key indicators of coffee lover-friendliness.
+Our data set ranges from coffee shops, coffee houses and cafés per capita to the average price per pack of coffee.
 In addition, we compiled a list of top coffee retailers extending special savings in honor of National Coffee Day on Sept.
-29. Read on for the winners, coffee-lover insight and a full description of our methodology.
+29.

 Best Coffee Cities in America

 (1 = Best)

 |3||Seattle, WA||62.07||Info||53||Nashville, TN||39.85|

 |5||Pittsburgh, PA||58.82||Info||55||Charlotte, NC||39.30|

 |7||Tampa, FL||56.87||Info||57||Chandler, AZ||38.42|